 The iro published the revised edition of “Religions in Singapore” in 1999

-In keeping with the tradition initiated by Singapore’s First Head of State President Mr Yusof Ishak and followed by the Second President Dr Benjamin Sheares as well as the Fourth President Mr Wee Kim Wee, Singapore’s Fifth President Mr Ong Teng Cheong also hosted a reception on 3 June 1999 at the Istana for representatives of the nine constituent religions in the iro Council.
+In keeping with the tradition initiated by Singapore’s First Head of State, President Mr Yusof Ishak and followed by the Second President Dr Benjamin Sheares as well as the Fourth President Mr Wee Kim Wee, Singapore’s Fifth President Mr Ong Teng Cheong also hosted a reception on 3 June 1999 at the Istana for representatives of the nine constituent religions in the iro Council.

 [Photograph]

-Photo shows His Excellency President Ong standing front row centre and on his right iro President Mr Selvam Satanam of the Singapore Bahá’í Community.
+His Excellency President Ong standing front row centre and on his right iro President Mr Selvam Satanam of the Singapore Bahá’í Community.

 Environment

 Every man of discernment, while walking upon the earth, feeleth indeed abashed, inasmuch as he is fully aware that the thing which is the source of his prosperity, his wealth, his might, his exaltation, his advancement and power is, as ordained by God, the very earth which is trodden beneath the feet of all men.

 Bahá’ulláh

-Active since 1992 when it was first established, the Baha’i Office of Environment (boe) promotes through its activities a vision of sustainable development which combines economic, ecological and spiritual principles.
-The protection of the environment is viewed in the broadest possible sense as Bahá’ís believe that recognition of the oneness of mankind is a fundamental component of the environment movement.
+Active since 1992 when it was first established, the Bahá’í Office of Environment (boe) promotes through its activities a vision of sustainable development which combines economic, ecological and spiritual principles.
+The protection of the environment is viewed in the broadest possible sense as Bahá’ís believe that recognition of the oneness of mankind is a fundamental component of the environmental movement.

 The office works closely with various organisations with a view to sharing information and collaborating on educational projects on environmental conservation.
-It has contributed to awareness of our ecological problems through exhibitions, talks and children’s activities.
+It has contributed to the awareness of our ecological problems through exhibitions, talks and children’s activities.
 It also takes part in regular coastal and nature reserve clean-ups and organises activities to mark Earth Day, World Environment Day and Clean and Green Week.

 Collaboration with other green groups, including the Singapore Environmental Council, has led to the informal setting up by the Office, of a green network for consultation on current concerns.
 This has resulted in a higher degree of inter-group co-operation and collaboration.